The Emergency Support Initiative (ESI) is designed to help PhD students overcome academic disruptions caused by the

 GSAS Visiting Fellow Status

-GSAS PhD students graduating in November 2020 and March 2021, who have been adversely impacted by the COVID-19 pandemic, may apply for a GSAS visiting fellow appointment up to the end of the spring term 2021.
+GSAS PhD students graduating in November 2020 and March, May, and November 2021, who have been adversely impacted by the COVID-19 pandemic, may apply for a GSAS visiting fellow appointment.
 As a GSAS visiting fellow, graduates:

 - Remain members of the Harvard community, retaining student status with access to libraries and other Harvard resources so that they may continue their research independently.

 - Have visiting fellow tuition paid for by a GSAS tuition scholarship; all other required fees are the responsibility of the student.